 In case there was any question about it, I'm actually in love with tequila.
 We're married.
 I know, congratulations.
 Thanks.
 This is a picture of our newborn child.

 Tequila just has this amazingly bright and refreshing quality about it, either by itself or in cocktails, that does a lot of good for my otherwise morose demeanor.
 I honestly might fear for my mental health if tequila didn't exist.
 Is this a healthy marriage?
 Unclear.

 For anyone who has ever loved spicy peach salsa so much that they wished they could drink it, this cocktail might be an option that doesn't get you asked to leave the party.
 The syrup doesn't require any heat to make, so that fresh peach taste is still very much intact.
-Because, I don't know, cooked peaches are heinous or something.
+Because, I don't know, cooked peaches aren’t heinous or anything, but there’s a clearly a difference in flavor, and summer calls for fresh peaches!
 Everyone knows there's nothing better than a sweet, plump peach.